jonahberean/psi_transmission/notebooks/.ipynb_checkpoints/README-checkpoint.md

 Transmission measurements are produced for each configuration.

+## time_constant

+Necessary for the simulations, the time constant of the decay following the mauin detection peak is analyzed, across various configurations and pre-storage times.

 ## workspace

 Nothing in here is directly relevant to the analysis.
 Mainly experimentation with various tools.